sssseaurchin/SE-4458-final/README.md

 * No AI chat implemented!
 Did not have the time.

-* No user email check registered, requirements did not specify.
 * Notification alerts are based on user-saved alerts and filtered via job title and city.
+* Recommended jobs in job details page is taken by similar location in cities.
+*
 * Redis stores search history, job alerts, and notifications.
 * PostgreSQL replaces SQLite for deployment.
 * Gateway handles all routing with consistent `/api/v1/...` prefixes.
-* Only basic user registration/login is implemented; chatbot was skipped due to time constraints.
+* Only basic user registration/login is implemented.
+Does not check for real emails, was not required to do so.
+* No admin registiration UI implemented, was not required to do so also.
+But the admin login does work through jwt.

 ---